avaus/bigdata-cluster/README.md

 - [Hue](http://gethue.com/) Web UI
 - [Solr](https://lucene.apache.org/solr/) Search in Hue UI **[not included yet]**

-In this version, the cluster has one master (named 'data-master') and one slave (named 'data-slave') builders.
+In this version, the cluster has one master (names ‘data-master’) and one slave (named ‘data-slave’) builders.
 When running locally, there will be 1 master node and 1 slave node.
-When running on Amazon, you can build one master node and n slave node(s).
+When running on Amazon, we can build one master node and n slave node(s).

-# 2. Setup the environment
+# 2. Setup environment

 ### Install Ruby
 It is recommended to use RVM (Ruby Version Manager).
-For more details how to install Ruby, please see [here](https://www.ruby-lang.org/en/installation).
+For more details how to install Ruby, please see [here](https://www.ruby-lang.org/en/installation)

 ### Install Bundler
 Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.
-Open a terminal window and run this command:
+Open a terminal window and run this command

 ```bash
 $ gem install bundler